sharadchaturveda/akasa_b-bwireframe/scripts/README.md

 node scripts/update-image-references.js
 ```

-This script:
-- Finds all AVIF images in the public directory
+This script scans the public directory for AVIF images and updates corresponding references in the source code.
-- Scans the source code for image references
-- Updates references to use AVIF format when available

 ## Performance Best Practices

 ### Images

-- Use the Next.js Image component for all images
+-   Use the Next.js `Image` component.
-- Set proper width and height attributes
+-   Set proper `width` and `height` attributes.
-- Use priority={true} for above-the-fold images
+-   Use `priority={true}` for above-the-fold images.
-- Use loading="lazy" for below-the-fold images
+-   Use `loading="lazy"` for below-the-fold images.
-- Use AVIF or WebP format for better compression
+-   Prefer AVIF or WebP formats.

 ### JavaScript

-- Use dynamic imports for non-critical components
+-   Use dynamic imports for non-critical components.
-- Use throttling for scroll and resize event handlers
+-   Throttle scroll and resize event handlers.
-- Use requestAnimationFrame for animations
+-   Use `requestAnimationFrame` for animations.
-- Avoid using transition-all in favor of specific transitions
+-   Avoid `transition-all` in favor of specific transitions.

 ### CSS

-- Avoid using backdrop-blur-sm for better performance
+-   Avoid `backdrop-blur-sm`.
-- Use will-change-transform for elements that will be animated
+-   Use `will-change-transform` for animated elements.
-- Use content-visibility: auto for below-the-fold content
+-   Use `content-visibility: auto` for below-the-fold content.

 ### Fonts

-- Only load the font weights you actually use
+-   Load only necessary font weights.
-- Use display: swap for better font loading
+-   Use `display: swap`.
-- Preload critical fonts
+-   Preload critical fonts.